Explore the Special Education Program

 View K-12 Special Education program fact sheet (PDF)

-View K-6 Special Education program fact sheet (PDF)
+View program fact sheet (PDF)

-- Special Education Generalist subject endorsement to teach grades 7-12
+- Special Education Generalist subject endorsement to teach grades 6-12

-View 7-12 Special Education program fact sheet (PDF)
+View program fact sheet (PDF)

 If you want to learn to serve all grade levels, the K-12 field endorsement offers you that opportunity.
 If you choose the field endorsement, you are not required to choose any other endorsements.
 Subject endorsements are meant to combine two or more content areas.
 If you choose one of the subject endorsements, you are required to select at least one additional subject or field endorsement.
-So, if you have a strong passion to teach a certain age group (younger children vs. adolescents and teens), and if you want to specialize in another subject area, choosing a PK-6 or 7-12 Special Education Generalist subject endorsement may better suit you.
+So, if you have a strong passion to teach a certain age group (younger children vs. adolescents and teens), and if you want to specialize in another subject area, choosing a K-8 or 6-12 Special Education Generalist subject endorsement may better suit you.
 Learn more about endorsements.

 Fast facts